Phishing and Spam Emails

-Phishing emails attempt to steal your confidential information by directing you to a false website that asks you to provide personal information, such as a password, credit card or bank account number.
+Phishing emails attempt to steal your confidential information by directing you to a fake website that asks you to provide personal information, such as a password, credit card or bank account number.

-You may receive a phishing email in your university email account on occasion.
-These messages often direct you to a false login page and ask you to provide your MultiPass password.
+Occasionally, you may receive a phishing email in your University email account.
+These messages often direct you to a fake sign-in page and ask you to provide your MultiPass password.

 Received a Phishing Email?

-If you have received a message that you believe is phishing, follow the steps below to report it to the CTS Help Desk:
+If you have received a message that you believe is phishing, follow the steps below to report it to the Computing and Technology Services (CTS) Help Desk:

-- Obtain the message headers from the email in question.
-This information allows CTS to investigate how the email entered the mail environment and prevent future phishing emails from being delivered to campus.
+- Obtain the message headers from the email.
+This information allows CTS to investigate how the email entered our mail environment and prevent future phishing emails from being delivered to campus.

 - Forward the phishing email and message headers to firstname.lastname@example.org.